keun-hong/keun-hong.github.io/_posts/Network/2023-09-07-vpn-remote.md

 </center>
 <br>

-After extensive research and testing, I stumbled upon a solution.
+After extensive testing, I stumbled upon a solution.
 If both computers run on Linux OS (as opposed to Windows), "AnyDesk" can allocate a local IP through its VPN (Virtual Private Network) feature.
 Using this method, I managed to establish a bridge connection between the two Linux computers via VPN.
 This allowed for SSH access, just as I had hoped.

 <center>
     <img src="../../images/2023-09-07-vpn-remote/401efaf1de7f2a459548cfc9d94206ee57be889c.jpg" alt="pic3.jpg" width="450">